kstenerud/concise-encoding/cte-specification.md

 A typed array of scalar objects.
 Only scalar types are supported, and all members of the array must be of the same type and size.

-An array begins with an array type prefix, an opening parenthesis `(`, whitespace and/or comma separated contents, and a closing parenthesis `)`.
+An array begins with an array type prefix, an opening parenthesis `(`, whitespace and/or comma separated contents, and finally a closing parenthesis `)`.
 A trailing comma on the last entry is allowed.

 #### Array Type Prefixes: